MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-index-design-guide.md

 #### You can combine columnstore and rowstore indexes on the same table
 A nonclustered index contains a copy of part or all of the rows and columns in the underlying table.
 The index is defined as one or more columns of the table, and has an optional condition that filters the rows.

-Starting with [!INCLUDE[sssql15-md](../includes/sssql16-md.md)], you can create an updatable **nonclustered columnstore index on a rowstore table**.
+You can create an updatable **nonclustered columnstore index on a rowstore table**.
 The columnstore index stores a copy of the data so you do need extra storage.
 However, the data in the columnstore index will compress to a smaller size than the rowstore table requires.
 By doing this, you can run analytics on the columnstore index and transactions on the rowstore index at the same time.
 The column store is updated when data changes in the rowstore table, so both indexes are working against the same data.

-Starting with [!INCLUDE[sssql15-md](../includes/sssql16-md.md)], you can have **one or more nonclustered rowstore indexes on a columnstore index**.
+You can have **one or more nonclustered rowstore indexes on a columnstore index**.
 By doing this, you can perform efficient table seeks on the underlying columnstore.
 Other options become available too.
 For example, you can enforce a primary key constraint by using a UNIQUE constraint on the rowstore table.
-Since a non-unique value will fail to insert into the rowstore table, SQL Server cannot insert the value into the columnstore.
+Since a non-unique value will fail to insert into the rowstore table, the database engine cannot insert the value into the columnstore.

 ### Performance considerations